eclipse-openj9/openj9-omr/doc/compiler/debug/DebugCounters.md

 ...
 prependDebugCounter("frames:#autos", tt, numAutos);
 ```
-This produces two counters that are unrelated except that the jit will report their ratio when the run is complete:
+This produces two counters that are unrelated except that the compiler will report their ratio when the run is complete:
 ```
 1: frames         |  3914036134 |   __   1 __
 2: frames:#autos  | 22680880758 |      5.79  |  __   2 __